ltulib/koha/README.md

 Effects all pages.

+### Patron:_add.js
+This script changes the look on creating new patron page.

+- Tree forms are hidden (Library set-up, Additional attributes, and identifiers, Patron messaging preferences), we use this form very seldom.

+- OPAC/Staff login is moved to after Library management.

+- We want Card number and Username to be same string.
+The information at card number is copied to Username.

+- Information in city drop-down list is removed.

+Changes on this page: **/cgi-bin/koha/members/memberentry.pl?op=add&categorycode=N**

 ### Remove_suspend.js
-Three rows script for removing td(8) and th(8) from the table at holdings tab at patreon page.
+Three rows script for removing td(8) and th(8) from the table at holdings tab at patron page.
 We don't want or need suspend button.

-Change on holds tab on every patreon page.
+Change on holds tab on every patron page.

 ### Shortcut_addhold.js